alexwlchan/alexwlchan.net/src/_drafts/web-archiving-my-bookmarks.md

 *   I've bookmarked blog posts that comment on scientific papers.
     I saved a local copy of the blog post and a PDF of the original paper, but I didn't try to download everything the post links to.

-I made decisions about what to download on a case-by-case basis.
+This is another case where I'm really glad I build my archive by hand -- I could make decisions about what to download on a case-by-case basis.
-There's no hard rule -- it depends on the content and the context.
+I don't have any definitive rules -- it depends on the content and the context.

 [fighting]: https://www.citationneeded.news/fighting-for-our-web/